War of the Third Coalition: Preliminaries

-The following day, Mortier ordered Gazan to attack what they believed to be a Russian rear guard, at the village of Stein.
+The following day, Marshal Mortier ordered General Gazan to attack what they believed to be a Russian rear guard, at the village of Stein.
 This was a trap on the part of Kutuzov, laid for the sole purpose of convincing Mortier that he had retreated further toward Vienna, when he had actually crossed the Danube in force, and lay concealed behind the ridges above the village.
 In the ensuing Battle of Dürenstein, three Russian columns circled around the First Division of the Corps Mortier, and attacked Gazan from both the front and the rear.
 Not until Dupont's division arrived, after dark, was Gazan able to start to evacuate his soldiers to the other side of the Danube.
 Gazan lost close to 40 percent of his division.
 In addition, 47 officers and 895 men were captured, and he lost five guns, as well as the eagles of the 4th Infantry Regiment, and the eagle and guidon of the 4th Dragoons.
 The Russians also lost around 4,000, about 16 percent of their force, and two regimental colors.
 The Austrian Lt.
-Field Marshal Schmitt was killed as the battle concluded, probably by Russian musketry in the confused melee.
+Field Marshal Johann Heinrich von Schmitt was killed as the battle concluded, probably by Russian musketry in the confused melee.

-At the Battle of Schöngrabern (also known as the Battle of Hollabrunn) occurred a week after the battle at Duerenstein.
+At the Battle of Schöngrabern (also known as the Battle of Hollabrunn) occurred a week after the battle at Dürenstein.
 On 16 November 1805. near Hollabrunn in Lower Austria.
 The Russian army of Kutuzov was retiring north of the Danube before the French army of Napoleon.

 On 13 November 1805 Marshals Murat and Lannes, commanding the French advance guard, had captured a bridge over the Danube at Vienna by falsely claiming that an armistice had been signed, and then rushing the bridge while the guards were distracted.
 Kutuzov needed to gain time in order to make contact near Brünn with reinforcements led by Buxhowden.
 He ordered his rearguard under Major-General Prince Pyotr Bagration to delay the French.

-After Hollabrun, the armies gathered on the plains to the east of Brno.
+After Hollabrun, the armies gathered on the plains to the east of Brünn.
 Napoleon could muster some 75,000 men and 157 guns for the impending battle, but about 7,000 troops under Davout were still far to the south in the direction of Vienna.
 The Allies had about 73,000 soldiers, seventy percent of them Russian, and 318 guns.
 On 1 December, both sides occupied their main positions.